Welcome to Science!

 At Key Stage 3 students follow a two year course with a large number of experiments split into distinct Biology, Chemistry and Physics units.
 Students develop their scientific skills through a wide range of activities designed to prepare them for GCSE and to enthuse and excite them about the subject.

-At Key Stage 4, students follow the AQA specification and study one, two or three GCSEs in Science over the 3 year Key Stage.
+At Key Stage 4, students follow the AQA specification and study either Combines Science (two GCSEs) or Singles Sciences (three GCSEs)over the three year Key Stage.
 Students continue to build up their skills from Key Stage 3 and continue with separate Biology, Chemistry and Physics.
-Assessment for the new generation of qualifications is 100% by examination and there is no coursework component.
-Year 10 and Year 11 have a Controlled Assessment Unit that makes up 25% of the qualification.
+Assessment for the new generation of qualifications is 100% by examination and there is no coursework component, although the practical aspect of science is assessed as part of the final exams.

-At Key Stage 5 we offer students Biology, Chemistry and Physics A-levels, we also offer a Level 3 BTEC course in Chemistry and Biology as well as a Diploma qualification which combines both.
+At Key Stage 5 we offer students Biology, Chemistry and Physics A-levels, we also offer a Level 3 BTEC in Applied Science (both an Extended Certificate and a Diploma).

 Enrichment and extra-curricular activities